adamtilson/adamtilson.github.io/lecture/lec-04/markdown.md

 - Last class we saw: Solve a Tougher Problem
 - We can also use a stronger form of induction
 - In strong induction, we need to...
-    - Prove the base case
+    - Prove the base cases (May be several!)
     - Set up the hypothesis that *EVERY* step together implies the induction step
     - Rather than assuming $P(n)$ is true, we assume $P$ is true for every number up to and including $n$
     - Prove the hypothesis
 - If we knock down the first domino,
-    - AND the first domino is knocked over, AND the second, AND...
+    - AND the second domino is knocked over, AND the third, AND...
     - Then all dominos are knocked over

 ---

 ### Strong Induction Comparison
-- Last class we say: Solve a Tougher Problem
-- We can also use a stronger form of induction

 Ordinary Induction: